 8. The eighth-highest Mountain Peak in the World

 The Hanging Peak of Manaslu (8163 m) lies in Gorkha of Nepal, flirting with climbers and trekkers trotting in warm summer months.
 Manaslu needs unique permits that cost about $70 in order for climbers to enter the surrounding vast conservation area.
 Recently, the Manaslu Circuit Trek has become popular to observe Mt.
-Manaslu and the sourdened mountain in the Himalaya near Tibet border.
+Manaslu and the snow-covered mountain in the Himalaya near the Tibet border.

 9. Ninth-Highest Mountain in the World